Terms and Conditions

 Section 3.
 Picking Up Your Share

-- For Pre-Boxed Pickups: Bring your own bag or box to pack your share into.
+- Bring your own bag or box to pack your share into.

 - Pick up your share within the timeframe stated.
 Although we deliver high-quality produce to the site, it will decline quickly if not picked up in time.